The Artist's Road World Map

 A 20 x 30" Watercolor Painting

 Rousillon is a sleepy village in the Luberon region of Provence, well-known for its ochre mines which provided the pigments for the manufacture of paints, including the ones we artists use.
-On our last workshop painting trip we purchased some ochre pigments from a shop - they can be mixed with oil or gum arabic to make artist-quality oil, watercolor or gouache paints.
+On our last workshop painting trip we purchased some ochre pigments from a shop.
+They can be mixed with oil or gum arabic to make artist-quality oil, watercolor or gouache paints.
 Those same colors are reflected in the paint colors of the houses and buildings in the village, which glow intensely in the light of dawn or sunset.
-A Votre Sante was inspired by one of those glorious late afternoons in Rousillon, when the light is just right and the people settle back to enjoy "la belle vie" - the good life - with a glass of wine and a toast, "To Your Health".
+A Votre Sante was inspired by one of those glorious late afternoons in Rousillon, when the light is just right and the people settle back to enjoy "la belle vie" with a glass of wine and a toast, "To Your Health".

 My Palette: